makerdao/mips/MIP14/MIP14c2-Subproposals/MIP14c2-SP1.md

 ### Sentence Reason

-This amount will sustain the team, critical infrastructure, tools and services through February until the new budget can be voted on in March and hopefully start in April.
+This amount will sustain the team, critical infrastructure, tools and services through the month of February.
+A second MIP14 subproposal will be posted for the month of March.
+The new budget will be voted on in March and hopefully then take over the funding from April.

 ### Reason Details